ornob011/Image-Caption-Interface/README.md

    ```
    gunicorn app:app
    ```
-The application should now be running on your local machine.
+The application should now be running on your local machine at [http://localhost:5000/](http://localhost:5000/) or [http://localhost:8888/](http://localhost:8888/).
+Check the terminal to be sure.

 ## Contributing